lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_3.md

 `@script`
-This ability to determine incident cases is the strength of prospective cohorts.
+It's this incidence information from prospective cohorts that is it's main strength and makes the study design such a powerful scientific tool.

-It is this temporal aspect of the design and analysis that provides stronger evidence for the study findings.
+With this temporal aspect of the design and analysis, evidence for a particular finding is stronger compared to other study designs.
 Since the exposure occurs before the disease develops, you are able to state with more certainty whether it influenced the disease or not.

 For this to happen, participants cannot have the disease at the recruitment visit.
 Otherwise, it won't be incident data, as we saw in the figure.
 So, for prospective cohort analyses, it's important to confirm prevalent cases during the first visit.